July 8 – 12, 2020

 Admission to the Taste of Chicago is free.
 Tickets for food and beverages are sold in strips of 14 for $10.
 You can use tickets to buy taste-size and full-size portions from any of the many food vendors.
 Every vendor offers small “taste” portions that are between 1 and 6 tickets (that’s $3 or less), which gives visitors a perfect way to sample from a bunch of different Chicago restaurants.
 Walk up and down the rows of vendor booths — make sure not to miss the one-day pop-ups or the food trucks parked nearby.

 Beverage tents and experiences are located throughout the event.
-The CH Vodka Cocktail Lounge, the city’s largest pop-up bar, offered mixology specials to enjoy by Buckingham Fountain.
-The popular Goose Island Backyard Brewery offered Taste-goers a select list of craft beers and ciders.
-And the Stella Rosa Wine Garden featured Riboli Family Wines, awarded the American Winery of the Year for 2018 by Wine Enthusiast, offered an array of wine varietals.
+In 2019, the CH Vodka Cocktail Lounge offered mixology specials to enjoy by Buckingham Fountain.
+The popular Goose Island Backyard Brewery served Taste-goers a select list of craft beers and ciders.
+And the Stella Rosa Wine Garden featured Riboli Family Wines, awarded the American Winery of the Year for 2018 by Wine Enthusiast.

 What to do (besides eat)